Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 </div>

 An assert consists of a query followed by a predicate.
-The format of the query is shared with [captures](#captures), and can be one of :
+The format of the query is shared with [captures], and can be one of :

 - [`status`](#status-assert)
 - [`header`](#header-assert)